Mr7F/sublime-jumper/readme.md

 If it open a new sheet, it will be closed automatically if no modification are made inside.

+Run the command `jumper_previous_modification_panel` to open a panel with the history.

 # TODO
 - Remove `create_keybind.py` and add keybind in the readme once https://github.com/sublimehq/sublime_text/issues/6650 is fixed
 - Find a way to add letter as row number to jump faster, once https://github.com/sublimehq/sublime_text/issues/6654 is done